Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual.md

 Command | Explanation
 --------|-----------
+/auth | Returns the URL from which the teacher role can be requested.
+/courses | Returns a list of all courses.
+/help | Returns a list of commands with info or info about a specific command.
+/instructors | Used in course channel returns a list of course instructors.
+Can be used anywhere when a parameter is given.
-/join | Joins you into the course given, e.g. /join ohpe /leave | Remove you from the course given, e.g. /leave ohpe /courses | Prints out all the courses
+/join | Joins you into the course given, e.g. /join ohpe.
+/leave | Remove you from the course given, e.g. /leave ohpe.
-/instructors | Prints out the instructors of the course.
-This command is available in most channels

 ### Material